coder/docs/environments/cvms.md

 When setting default disk sizes for [Images](../images/index.md), plan for these additional storage requirements.
-We recommend treating the environment as a full machine, so PVC disk sizes in the range of 50-100 GB are reasonable.
+We recommend treating the environment as a full machine, so disk sizes in the range of 50-100 GB are reasonable.
 This is especially true if users of the image are storing large Docker caches.